matsjoyce/shyphe/README.md

 Conventions
 -----------

- - Angles are in radians, in the range [0, 2pi).
+ - Angles are in radians, in the range [-pi, pi].